Doing-it-All with Bounded Work and Communication: Introduction

 \section{Introduction}

 Performing a collection of tasks by processors prone to failures is among the fundamental problems in fault-tolerant distributed computing.
 We consider the problem called \DA, where the processors cooperate on tasks that are similar, independent, and idempotent.
 Simple instances of this include checking all the points in a large solution space, attempting either to generate a witness or to refute its existence, and scheduling collections of tasks admitting ``at least once'' execution semantics.
-We consider the synchronous message-passing setting, in which $t$ tasks need to be performed by $p$ processors subject to $f$ crash failures, where $f$ can be as large as $p-1$.
+We consider the synchronous setting with crash-prone processors that communicate via point-to-point messages, where $t$ tasks need to be performed by $p$ processors subject to $f$ crash failures, provided at least one processor does not crash (i.e., $f \le p-1$).